 This is a disservice to ourselves and to others.

 Part of being happy but humble in our successes is wearing our failures on our sleeves.

 This can be done without losing our hold on a positive self-image, while simultaneously giving someone else the strength to push forward and not give up in their own journey.

 If successful, worthwhile people never failed and never experienced weakness, if everything came naturally and easily to them, then what hope is there for the rest of us?

 4. You’re not the only source of happiness and wisdom for those you care about

-Do you have any advice to add that could help us really embrace this idea of how to be humble but still love ourselves?
+Do you have any advice to add that could help us really embrace this idea of how to be humble and confident, but still love ourselves?